alechenninger/roger/notes/bootstrapping.md

 changes from the beginning, so this bootstrapping problem is really only a problem when the oplog is small or even empty.
 Effectively the listener is like another replica set member: it must be listening to the oplog before it fills up or it needs to be resync'd.
-Except in this case, there is no resync solution I'm aware of (perhaps we could reverse engineer what replica sets do in that case).
+Except in this case, there is no resync solution I'm aware of.
+When a replicaset member is added, it can be caught up because it can clone an existing member with its existing oplog.
+I guess the algorithm described above is analogous (replay documents as changes from backup) but not quite the same.

 However, this also may be brittle; I'm not sure if the oplog schema is guaranteed to be stable.
 They created change streams so we could stop looking at the oplog after all ^_^.
 That said it is easy to